dilipkumar26/SDLC_12_Iconics/1_Requirements/README.md

 ## Average Current
 ### Definition:
-If we convert the alternating current (AC) sine wave into direct current (DC) sine wave through rectifiers, then the converted value to the DC is known as the average value of that alternating current sine wave
+If we convert the alternating current (AC) sine wave into direct current (DC) sine wave through rectifiers, then the converted value to the DC is known as the average value of that alternating current sine wave.
 ### Formula:
    Iavgx(π/ω) =  (2Im/ω)